tkillia2/AoC2023/README.md

 <b>Week 2</b>
 </br>
-Members present: List the NetID of the people who attended the meeting

-Team Agreed to Cancel this meeting since we had completed Milestone 1 ahead of time
+Members present: Team Agreed to Cancel this meeting since we had completed Milestone 1 ahead of time
 </br>
-Meeting notes: Explain the overall team progress and a summary of discussion
+Meeting notes: Team Agreed to Cancel this meeting since we had completed Milestone 1 ahead of time
 </br>
 | NetID | Progress from last week | Tasks for next week |
 | ---------------| --------------------------------| ----------------------|